 Before his tenure as a creative executive, Saidman was a freelance producer, writer, and director, and got his start in television with Mark Burnett Productions.
 Saidman began his career in motion pictures, where he worked for Miramax and Dimension Films, and was later a Creative Consultant for Francis Ford Coppola’s American Zoetrope.

-Saidman has been nominated for the Emmy Award on five occasions, and its recipient once.
+Saidman has been nominated for the Emmy Award on six occasions, and its recipient once.
 He is a member of the Board of Directors of the International Documentary Association (IDA), and currently resides in Silver Lake with no wife, no kids, no pets, and very little in the fridge.